meilisearch/documentation/learn/core_concepts/relevancy.md

 #### 3. Sort

-Results are sorted according to parameters decided at query time.
+Results are sorted **according to parameters decided at query time**.
 When the `sort` ranking rule is in a higher position, sorting is exhaustive: results will be less relevant, but follow the user-defined sorting order more closely.
-When `sort` is in a lower position, sorting is relevant: results will be very relevant, but might not follow the order defined by the user.
+When `sort` is in a lower position, sorting is relevant: results will be very relevant, but might not always follow the order defined by the user.

 ::: note
-Differently from other ranking rules, this rule is only active for queries containing the `sort` search parameter with a valid value.
-If a search request does not contain `sort`, this rule will be ignored.
+Differently from other ranking rules, sort is only active for queries containing the `sort` search parameter.
+If a search request does not contain `sort` or if its value is invalid, this rule will be ignored.
 :::

 #### 4. Proximity